WWE LFG and WWE Greatest Moments on A&E tonight - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

 -Two episodes of WWE’s Greatest Moments air tonight on A&E starting at 8CT/9ET.
-The first show focuses on SummerSlam in the 2000s, and the second is on John Cena.
+The first show focuses on Shocking Moments of the ’80s, and the second is on Booker T.

-WWE LFG’s seventh episode of season two airs tonight on A&E at 9CT/10ET.
+WWE LFG’s eighth episode of season two airs tonight on A&E at 9CT/10ET.
 Undertaker, Booker T, Bubba Ray Dudley, and Michelle McCool are coaching teams of developmental wrestlers.

-Powell’s Note “Sink Or Swim” is the name of tonight’s episode and has the following description: Tensions are rising at LFG, as the ring may not be big enough to hold the egos of Harlem and Anthony.
-Pennina and Zena go to war, but it’s Serina and Bayley whose collision ends in injury.
+Powell’s Note “Top Dog” is the name of tonight’s episode and has the following description: “Who is the top man and woman going into the second half of season two.
+Legend picks the best candidates to prove it in the ring, but there can only be one top man and woman in LFG.”

 Be the first to comment